-Measuring your customer experience strategy can be done well by analytics experts.
+Quantifying your customer experience strategy is the job of a cross-channel analytics expert.
 They are specialized individuals who can help you figure out the measure of the impact that a particular channel creates.
 With knowledge of tools like Google Analytics, these experts can successfully narrow down your CX strategy.

-Guesswork does not work when concerned about getting your customer expectations right.
-You need to work it out with data-driven statistics that cannot go wrong.
-And, this is possible with having CRMs (Customer Relationship Management System) or even DXPs (Digital Experience Platform) to make the tracking simpler.
+Guesswork does not work when it is about getting your customer expectations right.
+It would help if you worked it out with data-driven statistics that cannot go wrong.
+This is possible with having CRMs (Customer Relationship Management System) or even DXPs (Digital Experience Platform) to make the tracking simpler.

 What path do your customers travel when browsing for a product on your website or app?
 That is the cross-channel customer journey you ought to track for offering to-the-point customer experience.

-It might seem challenging to connect these data points, but customer journey mapping makes it a strategic process.
+It might seem challenging to connect these data points, but customer journey mapping helps understand your customers.
 It is like shadowing your customers and experiencing a walkthrough of their journey with your brand.

 Consider creating buyer personas around target customer groups, and track them around your active channels.
 Where do they leave?
 What do they do?
 How much time do they spend on the digital commerce channel?
 Is your digital commerce strategy doing you any good?
 Answers to all these questions lie in customer journey maps that further help in mending the existing gaps.

-Working around cross-channel customer experience should be your number one priority because the idea is simple — Never lose context with your customers.
-If you come to think of it and drive your attention to customer needs, reaching your expected goals will not be a far-sighted dream.
+Working around cross-channel customer experience should be your number one priority because the objective is simple — never lose context with your customers.
+If you drive your attention to customer needs, reaching your expected goals will not be a far-sighted dream.

-To start with, get your understanding of what cross-channel means.
+To start with, get your understanding of what cross-channel customer experience implies.
 Next, look for the missing pieces in your cross-channel customer experience strategy.
-And, finally, practice implementing a change according to what suits your business needs best.
-This way, you will be able to create a 360-degree experience for your search, buy, and service model, i.e., you will be able to orchestrate an optimal customer experience.
+And, finally, implement a change according to what suits your business needs best.
+This way, you will be able to create a 360-degree experience for your search, buy, and service model, i.e., you will be able to implement an optimal cross-channel strategy.